Camps and Classes

 Sign up below to be the first to know about upcoming classes.
 We can’t wait to see you at the studio!

 The Synetic Youth Ensemble (SYE) gives upper elementary and middle schools students an opportunity to learn, create and perform an original play with a professional theater company.
-Participants will learn theatrical techniques such as: pantomime, singing, gymnastics, and stage combat, to create an original performance that will be showcased on Synetic’s main stage.
-This is a no audition/ no experience required theatrical program that will get students exploring the magic of the stage!
+Participants will learn theatrical techniques such as pantomime, singing, gymnastics, and stage combat, to create an original performance that will be showcased on Synetic’s main stage.
+This is a no audition theatrical program – no experience required!

-Performance: Students will be supported by a team of professional actors, directors, stage lighting, sound and set design as they work to produce the original play, The Mystery of Infinity Falls.
+Performance: Students will be supported by a team of professional actors, directors, stage lighting, sound and set design as they work to produce the original play, Cosmic Chaos – A Space Oddity.

 The play is written exclusively for the SYE and will include wordless sequences, movement and pantomime and a whole lot of laughs.